 7. Logic game.

-Side features
+Side Features

 Side features are part of what makes a game unique.
 There’s a bunch of functionality that can be added in the game besides the core gameplay.
 These features will affect the game process, user involvement, retention, gameplay duration, and other points.
 When you write up your features just keep it fairly high level and try to think about it from the user’s perspective.